ckeditor/ckeditor5/packages/ckeditor5-alignment/tests/manual/alignmentbuttons.md

 3. lists

 Alignment UI should:
-1. change button dropdown to "left" and highlight "left" button when selection is inside left aligned block (default one)
+1. make "left" button highlight "left" when selection is inside left aligned block (default one)
-2. change button dropdown to "right" and highlight "right" button when selection is inside right aligned block
+2. make "right" button highlight "right" when selection is inside right aligned block
-3. change button dropdown to "center" and highlight "center" button when selection is inside centered block
+3. make "center" button highlight "center" when selection is inside centered block
-4. change button dropdown to "justify" and highlight "justify" button when selection is inside justified block
+4. make "justify" button highlight "justify" when selection is inside justified block
-5. be disabled if in figcaption
-6. only one button should be active at once inside dropdown
+5. only one button should be active at once inside dropdown
-7. alignment dropdown should be vertical